Skip to main content

 Zitumbuwa

-Sweet banana fritters made from overripe bananas mixed with flour and deep-fried until golden.
-These popular street food snacks are crispy outside and soft inside, often sold by vendors in towns and markets.
+Banana fritters made by mashing overripe bananas into flour and deep-frying the batter until golden.
+They are crisp outside and soft inside, sold by street vendors in towns and markets.

 Chikanda